Kakamotobi/Learned/Computer Science/Asynchrony.md

 - **Parallel:** executing multiple tasks at once.

 ## Blocking vs Non-Blocking
-- 제어의 관점.
+- 제어권의 관점.
+- **"Who has the control of execution and when is the control of execution returned?"**
-- “Does the callee immediately return?
-Effectively returning control of execution to the caller?”
+  - i.e. “Does the callee immediately return?
+Effectively returning control of execution to the caller(non-blocking)?”
-- "Who has the control of execution and when is it returned?"
 ### Blocking
 - The caller's control of execution is passed to the callee.
-Therefore it has to wait for the callee to finish executing first.
+Therefore the caller has to wait for the callee to finish executing first.
   - i.e. the callee keeps hold of the caller’s control of execution.
-The callee returns the caller's control of execution along with its result.
+The callee returns the caller's control of execution along with its resolved result.
 ### Non-Blocking
 - The caller's control of execution is passed to the callee.
 But the callee immediately returns the control of execution along with a "result" indicating that it is not ready to return the actual result yet.
   - i.e. the caller keeps hold of its control of execution.
-The callee may have returned its result along with it or is yet to return its result.
+The callee may have returned the resolved result along with it or is yet to return the resolved result.
 ### Example - when funcA calls funcB
 - **Blocking:** funcA has no control of execution over itself.
 It has to wait for funcB to finish executing.
 - **Non-Blocking:** funcA has control of execution over itself.
 It does not have to wait for funcB to finish executing.

-## Blocking vs Non-Blocking
-- 제어의 관점.
-- “Does the callee immediately return?
-Effectively returning control of execution to the caller?”
-- "Who has the control of execution and when is it returned?"
-### Blocking
-- The caller's control of execution is passed to the callee.
-Therefore it has to wait for the callee to finish executing first.
-  - i.e. the callee keeps hold of the caller’s control of execution.
-The callee returns the caller's control of execution along with its result.
-### Non-Blocking
-- The caller's control of execution is passed to the callee.
-But the callee immediately returns the control of execution along with a "result" indicating that it is not ready to return the actual result yet.
-  - i.e. the caller keeps hold of its control of execution.
-The callee may have returned its result along with it or is yet to return its result.
-### Example - when funcA calls funcB
-- **Blocking:** funcA has no control of execution over itself.
-It has to wait for funcB to finish executing.
-- **Non-Blocking:** funcA has control of execution over itself.
-It does not have to wait for funcB to finish executing.

 ## Synchronous vs Asynchronous
 - 제어권/결과 반환 시점의 관점 (기다리고 말고를 떠나서).
-- "Are the control of execution and result returned at the same time or not?"
+- **"Are the control of execution and resolved result returned at the same time or not?"**
 ### Synchronous
 - **Sequential execution of tasks.**
 - The order of execution is predetermined.
   - i.e. the caller personally checks/receives the callee’s finished execution.
-- The control of execution and "result" (indicating that it doesn't have a result yet) are returned at the same time.
+- The control of execution and resolved result are returned at the same time.
 ### Asynchronous
 - **Concurrent execution of tasks.**
   - i.e. other things can happen independently of the main program flow.
 - The order of execution is indeterminate.
   - i.e. the caller does not actively care whether the callee has finished executing or not.
   - Hence, the need for some sort of queue.
-- The control of execution is returned first.
-The result is returned later indirectly (callback queue).
+- **_The control of execution is returned first.
+The resolved result is returned later indirectly (callback queue)._**
-- _**In relation to events, asynchronous programming is a way to deal with events independently of the main program flow.**_
+- _In relation to events, asynchronous programming is a way to deal with events independently of the main program flow._
 - Example
   - `setTimeout` is encountered (top stack of the call stack).
   - `setTimeout` is taken from the call stack and sent to its corresponding browser API.